NEET/JEE Coaching Scholarship

 Answer:

-The answer is the option (v).
+The answer is option (v).
 Mercury cell maintains a constant cell potential because the electrolyte isn’t consumed in the cell process

 Question:61